jason-nguyen5/Nguyen_Jason20551410_ISErepo/Documents/JasonNguyen_20551410_Report.md

 ----

 <p style = "text-align: justify;">
-<i>Description on how to run your production code with correct commands.
-Discussion on how different modularity concepts are applied in your code, review checklist you have created, results of conducting the review using the review checklist with explanation on your results and how you have addressed any issues.
-You can use screen shots to support your answer in this part.</i>

 In order to run the production code, you need to build the Menu.java file using `javac Menu.java`.
 This should automatically build the Function.java aswell, as the Menu file calls upon the Function file.
 Afterwards the Menu can simply be run using `java Menu`.
 All these commands should be run inside the Cdoe folder directory.
 Afterwards the user can just follow the on-screen instructions and make their choices using the keyboard.
 </p>